Kosher Jesus: Reception

 Reviewer Jeremy Rosen of The Algemeiner Journal opined that Boteach "wants Christians to understand Jesus was not God but a nice loyal Jewish boy...
 And he wants Jews to stop thinking of him as a heretic and the founder of a religion that persecuted them for two thousand years."
 Rosen goes on to compare Kosher Jesus to Sigmund Freud's book Moses and Monotheism, a work which espouses the idea that Moses was an Egyptian, a theory that is generally regarded by mainstream historians as lacking in historical basis.
 He questions some of Boteach's assertions, but concludes his review by writing: "like all his books, it’s a fun romp and it makes you think and examine your own ideas.
 And that, after all, is what any good teacher really wants.".

 Paul de Vries, a board member of the National Association of Evangelicals, while agreeing with Boteach on some points and disagreeing with him on others, wrote in the Christian Post: "Thank you, Rabbi Boteach, for introducing the vibrant, kosher Jesus once more."

 However, Jacob Immanuel Schochet, a Canadian rabbi of the Orthodox Chabad-Lubavitch movement, was fiercely critical, deeming the book to be heretical and stating that it "poses a tremendous risk to the Jewish community," and that "it is forbidden for anyone to buy or read this book," and it "does more to enhance the evangelical missionary message" than any other book.
 A Chicago Chabad rabbi—who admitted that he had only read the title of the book—wrote an op-ed in which he asserted on that basis alone that the book was apikorus (heresy) and must be treated as such.
 On the other hand, Australian Orthodox Chabad Rabbi Moshe Gutnick, while agreeing with some of what Boteach said and disagreeing with other points, wrote: "The suggestion that [Boteach] is a heretic is simply ludicrous".
 Rabbi Michael Samuel of Temple Beth Sholom in Chula Vista, California, opined: "Lubavitchers do not want to know anything about Jesus."
 Boteach, for his part, said: "We are the People of the Book.
 We aren’t the people who ban books."

+Tovia Singer, a Rabbi who authored books engaging with the New Testament, expressed his view that Boteach's entire book is meritless.